 4. Warm thermal baselayers

-If you feel the cold, then we can highly recommend you invest in a good set of thermal baselayers.
+If you feel the cold, and it is forecast to be around freezing or slightly above, then we can highly recommend you invest in a good set of thermal baselayers.
 These are designed to be worn directly against the skin, and come as both long-sleeved shirts, and also as long pants, which you can put your outer layers over.

 These come in a variety of different materials, from synthentic to merino wool.
 They all work the same though – providing an extra warm layer directly on your skin to keep you toasty warm.
 I personally like my merino wool baselayer, and Jess likes a synthetic layer like this.